 5. How does the freelancer structure their business model to avoid the issue of independent contractor vs. employee?

 Freelancers typically have their own business entity, but often use online labor marketplaces (like Paro) as a business development tool.
 These labor marketplaces also make the freelancers’ and companies’ lives easier by serving as a third-party settlement organization, which means they process all payments.

 This independent contractor vs. employee question is the subject of much discussion currently with certain states looking to require companies to employ freelancers rather than treat them as 1099s.
 However, it is expected that the majority of the U.S. workforce will be freelancing in the next decade, so we believe regulation will continue to evolve to accommodate this shift.

-6. On average, how does the cost of freelancer compare to employee?
+6. On average, how does the cost of a freelancer compare to an employee?